 At CAELI, we recognize that supporting environmental literacy in California ensures high-quality learning for all students.
 That’s why we work with educators, legislators, families, and communities to create a shared understanding of the value that hands-on learning based in students’ local places provides—as well as access to the tools for bringing environmental literacy into classrooms throughout California.

 Partnership is key to working with California’s education leaders to support teachers, students, and communities.
 CAELI is actively engaged in strengthening the system of public education by fostering a culture of collaboration and support.

 In 2004, as part of AB 1548 (Pavley), the State Board of Education approved California’s Environmental Principles and Concepts (EP&Cs)—big environment-based ideas that explore the interdependence of human social systems and natural systems—and required that these concepts be expressed though a model curriculum, integrated into state frameworks, and included in state-approved K–8 science and history–social science core instructional materials and other subjects where practicable.
 These actions express California’s significant commitment to environmental literacy.

 - Education and the Environment Initiative Curriculum materials for teachers and their students; and

-- The California Regional Environmental Education Community Network, which brings community-based organizations together with teachers and administrators to provide students with hands-on, environment-based experiences in the places where they live.
+- The California Regional Environmental Education Community Network, which brings community organizations together with teachers and administrators to provide students with hands-on, environment-based experiences in the places where they live.

 In 2018, CAELI partnered with Ten Strands to sponsor SB 720, which was signed into law by Governor Edmund G. Brown, Jr., on September 13, 2018.
 The bill was authored by Senator Ben Allen and Assemblymember Tony Thurmond—now California’s State Superintendent for Public Instruction.
 SB 720 strengthens California’s commitment to providing all public school students with the opportunity to learn in, and through, their local environment, better preparing them to lead our state into the future.
 This legislation: